Kezanwar/foodie_ui_concept/README.md

-# FOODIE - A Food voucher startup who approached me to help them create some concept visuals for their business idea.
+# FOODIE - A startup who approached me to help them create some concept visuals for their business idea.

 Created some mobile app designs from a brief they sent me using Adobe Illustrator.